LISTS – AND LISTS

 WHAT ARE WE SAYING?

 We are saying that oxalate is common in foods, and that you have to be careful, but care is a scarce resource.
 How much care can you give every bite?
-The graphs say if you eating moderately high oxalate foods, be careful.
+The graphs say if you eat moderately high oxalate foods – the first graph – be careful.

 It is too hard to be careful with those six foods.
 They have too much oxalate for most of you to handle.
 So, just say no.

 These data arose from a major effort at the Harvard School of Public Health.
 A world class expert has curated it twice.
 Harvard can be wrong and so can Ross Holmes, but both will tend to be wrong less often than the average persons who attempt to put complex data into the public domain.
 We have always appreciated comments, and if anyone has a peer reviewed publication with different food oxalate levels than ours, we will read the paper and see if it warrants our making a change.

 Medical research is endlessly argumentative, and food oxalate is no exception.
 A recent paper contrasts findings from 6 websites and 2 applications and finds some wide variations.
 Because the results are hard to get from PubMed I have uploaded a PDF for you.
 It will open as a Google Document.
 Of the sites, the Harvard site – used here as our reference, and the Wake Forest site – which is a legacy of an outstanding investigative group have most standing with me.
 Leaf through the comparisons between them in the 4 charts and in the large table at the very end.
 On the whole differences are modest.
 The hyperoxaluria and oxalosis list from the paper has been withdrawn from their site.